 Sereniq treats hours-tracking as a feature that has to work, not a feature that has to exist.
 Geofenced clock-in derived from the saved home coordinates, with no global bypass.
 A timesheet view (My Pay) the DSP can audit themselves.
 Reverse-geocoded punch addresses so the supervisor sees where the shift actually started and ended.

-On top of that, the things GIV doesn’t pretend to do: HHSC-aligned Form 4119, 3092, and 6900 prints.
+On top of that, the things GIV doesn’t pretend to do: HHSC-aligned Form 4119, Form 3092, and transportation-log prints.
 AI note polish that auto-links to active IRP goals.
 A six-month look-back export as one filtered packet.
 Built for the Texas audit.

 Texas HCS and HCBS Supervised Living providers using GIV Healthcare who are hitting the limits of its hours-tracking and Texas-specific form coverage.